yctung/AndroidLibSVM/README.md

 - This Android library is currently maintained by [Yu-Chih Tung](https://yctung.github.io/)
 - The core LibSVM is developed by [Chih-Jen Lin](https://www.csie.ntu.edu.tw/~cjlin/index.html) and his team

+### Copyright
+- Feel free to use this wrapper at whatever manner you want :), but remember to include the LibSVM's [copyright](COPYWRITE) file in your project!

 ## Example Demo App (with a beautiful GUI)
 Thank Isaac Salem for building such a useful [demo app](/Example).
 Following shows some GUI of this demo app.
 Users can easily train/scale/predict their model with LibSVM through this GUI.
 ![Example Demo App](/Example/screenshots/demo_all.png?raw=true "Example Demo App")